apache/iotdb/docs/Documentation/UserGuide/4-Operation Manual/7-IoTDB Query Statement.md

 immediately, but because the data files may contain both out-dated and living data or the data files may be being used by queries, the physical removal of data is stale.
 If you increase or unset TTL just after setting it previously, some previously invisible data may be seen again, but the physically removed one is lost forever.
-In other word, different from delete statement, the atomicity of data deletion is not guaranteed for efficiency concerns.
+In other words, different from delete statement, the atomicity of data deletion is not guaranteed for efficiency concerns.
 So we recommend that you do not change the TTL once it is set or at least do not reset it frequently, unless you are determined to suffer the unpredictability.